NeverI/BDDStyle/README.md

                     should.be.False(target.ask(10));
                 });

-                it('should return true if the value is equal with own number', function(){
+                xit('should return true if the value is equal with own number', function(){
                     should.be.True(target.ask(5));
                 });
             });